nandxla/nandxla/README.md

 [![Dev.to](https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white)](https://dev.to/nandxla)

 # About me 👋
-Hello, my name is Fernando Santos and i have 17 years, i`m student of programming, actualy my main languages is python and golang, for DS/ML, cybersecurity and Backend, but i love tecnologie in general, and I always try to learn a little about other areas.
+Hello, my name is Fernando Santos and i have 17 years, i`m student of programming, actualy my main languages is python and javascript, for DS/ML, cybersecurity and Backend, but i love tecnologie in general, and I always try to learn a little about other areas.
 Now I'm starting to generate however for the technology area in my networks.

 <br>